Hawk132000/personal-website/README.md

 > *"Security is not a product, but a process." - Bruce Schneier*

+## 🔒 Important Notice

+This portfolio is a personal showcase of my work and professional journey.
+The design, code, and content are proprietary and:
+- ⛔ Not for copying or reproduction
+- ⛔ Not for personal or commercial use
+- ⛔ Not for modification or distribution
+- ✅ Available for viewing and inspiration only

 ## 🌟 Overview

 Welcome to my cybersecurity portfolio!
 This website showcases my journey, expertise, and contributions in the field of information security.
 With a focus on elegant design and smooth user experience, this portfolio reflects my professional approach to cybersecurity.